 Recognizing the global water challenge, Overseas Realty (Ceylon) PLC is working continuously to improve operations in order to minimize water consumption, while reducing water waste in day to day operations.
 Further we have upgraded the Cooling Towers of the Air-conditioning system to improve the efficiency and to minimize the water evaporation when running the Cooling Towers.
-A rain water harvesting system has been implemented to collect the rain water from the rooftop and façade and thus has reduced the water consumed from the city main supply.
+A rain water harvesting system has implemented to collect the rain water from the rooftop and façade and thus has reduced the water consumed from the city main supply.
+In order to reduce the water footprint of WTC Colombo, all commodes were replaced with dual flushing cistern tanks, Urinals were replaced with sensor operated flush valves and all taps for the washbasins were replaced with sensor operated taps.